Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Experiments

 We adopt the Chinese-English corpus from WMT2020\footnote{This corpus includes News Commentary, Wiki Titles, UN Parallel Corpus, CCMT Corpus, WikiMatrix and Back-translated news.}, with about 48M sentence pairs, as our bilingual training data $D$.
 We select newstest2019 as the development set.
-After splicing, we get $D_{doc}$ with 1.2M pairs and corresponding perturbated dataset $D'$ and $D_{doc}'$ with 48M and 1.2M pairs separately.
+After splicing, we get $D_{doc}$ with 1.2M pairs and corresponding perturbated dataset $D'$ and $D_{doc}'$ with 48M and 1.2M pairs respectively.

-We use byte pair encoding compression algorithm (BPE) \cite{sennrich2016neural} to process all these data and restricted merge operations to a maximum of 30k separately.
+We use byte pair encoding compression algorithm (BPE) \cite{sennrich2016neural} to process all these data and limit the number of merge operations to a maximum of 30K.
 In our studies, all translation models are Transformer-big, including 6 layers for both encoders and decoders, 1024 dimensions for model, 4096 dimensions for FFN layers and 16 heads for attention.

 During training, we use label smoothing = 0.1 \cite{szegedy2016rethinking}, attention dropout = 0.1 and dropout \cite{Hinton2012ImprovingNN} with a rate of 0.3 for all other layers.
-We use Adam \cite{adam} to train the NMT models. ${\beta} 1$ and ${\beta} 2$ of Adam are set to 0.9 and 0.98, the learning rate is set to 0.0005, and gradient norm was set to 5.
-The models are trained with a batch size of 32,000 tokens on 8 Tesla V100 GPUS during training.
+We use Adam \cite{adam} to train the NMT models. ${\beta} 1$ and ${\beta} 2$ of Adam are set to 0.9 and 0.98, the learning rate is set to 0.0005, and gradient norm 5.
+The models are trained with a batch size of 32,000 tokens on 8 Tesla V100 GPUs during training.
 During decoding, we employ beam search algorithm and set the beam size to 5.
 We use sacrebleu \cite{post-2018-call} to calculate uncased BLEU-4 \cite{Papineni2001BleuAM}.